 Long-term exposure to Nitrate is one of the if not, the most common reason behind a betta that’s lethargically lying on the bottom of its aquarium.

-Does your fish also progressively lose its coloration and begins to look pale?
+Is your Betta fish also progressively losing its coloration and beginning to look pale?

 Is it lacking appetite?